simatic-ax/standardizer-tutorial-lib/doc/publishing-lib.md

 - you know the workflow, how an apax package will be created ✔
 - you know, how scripts can be added to the apax.yml ✔
 - you know that cli parameter can forwarded to scripts ✔
-- you've knowledge how a package could be transferred to a registry ✔

 [Back to overview](./../README.md)